 Where to Celebrate Thanksgiving in the USA

 Due to COVID-19 restrictions, most of us may not be able to head Stateside for the festivities this year, it’s worth finding somewhere amazing to join in.
-Here are a few of the best places for joining in with the merriment:
+Here are a few of the best places in the USA to celebrate Thanksgiving: